-With our focus this month being on water storage and building a water storage supply, we wanted to address one of the more common questions we get with regards to properly storing water.
+With our focus this month being water storage and building a water storage supply, I wanted to address one of the more common questions we get with regards to properly storing water in hot conditions, such as in your garage in the summer.

 So, back to the original question, is storing water in a hot garage a smart idea and safe for drinking?
 The answer, it depends on how you store it.
 Here is exactly what you need to do to store water in your hot garage so that it will remain drinkable down the road.